AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/configure-project-preferences-group.md

 You can create a Business Case for newly created projects associated with the group to submit project requests.
 You can define preferences to determine which areas are visible on the **Business Case** form.
 We recommend that you enable these options so that other tools, such as the Portfolio Optimizer, update properly.
 For more information about what each field displays, see [Define a Business Case](../../../manage-work/projects/define-a-business-case/define-business-case.md).

 After the Workfront administrator enables the sections on the Business Case, a Project Owner can then create a Business Case at the project level.
-For information about creating a Business Case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For information about creating a Business Case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 ### Life After Death  {#life-after-death}